-South Africa has been a Contracting Party to the Convention since its accession in June 1982.
-However, failure to implement the 1985 Act has resulted in South Africa not meeting its obligations as a Contracting Party, in particular the obligation under Article 1 of the Convention.
-The Bill seeks to rectify this by introducing revised and updated implementing measures.
+1.1 South Africa has been a Contracting Party to the International Convention for Safe Containers, 1972 (the Convention), since its accession in June 1982.
+However, failure to implement the International Convention For Safe Containers Act, 1985 (Act No. 11 of 1985), has resulted in South Africa not meeting its obligations as a Contracting Party, in particular the obligation under Article I of the Convention.